Elmer McCurdy: Crimes

 On September 21, 1911, McCurdy and two other men attempted to rob The Citizens Bank in Chautauqua, Kansas.
 After spending two hours breaking through the bank wall with a hammer, McCurdy placed a nitroglycerin charge around the door of the bank's outer vault.
-The blast blew the vault door through the bank destroying the interior, but did not damage the safe inside the vault.
-McCurdy then tried to blow the safe door open with nitroglycerin but the charge failed to ignite.
+The blast blew the vault door through the bank, destroying the interior, but did not damage the safe inside the vault.
+McCurdy then tried to blow the safe door open, but the charge failed to ignite.
 After the lookout man got scared and ran off, McCurdy and his accomplices stole about $150 in coins that were in a tray outside the safe and fled.
 Later that night, the men hopped a train which took them to the Kansas border.
 They split up and McCurdy made his way to the ranch of a friend, Charlie Revard, near Bartlesville, Oklahoma.
 He stayed in a hayshed on the property for the next few weeks and drank heavily.